UoB-COMSM0110/2024-group-3/README.md

 <br><br>

 ## Heuristic Analysis
-We conducted a heuristic analysis as well, which touched upon a lot of the same issues we identified during the Think-Aloud evaluation.
-We compiled this data in the below table by, giving each issue its own unique ID and asking our evaluators how they would rate its impact, frequency and persistence.
-We then added these values together to give us the overall severity of the problem.
+On 12.04 we conducted a heuristic analysis, which touched upon a lot of the same issues we identified during the Think-Aloud evaluation.
+Chris and Florence performed this evaluation on members from 5 other groups, with 8 participants in total.
+Ideally we would have had 10 > participants, but time constraints prevented this.
+Florence subsequently analysed this data and compiled the below table.
+She gave each issue its own unique ID and asking our evaluators how they would rate its impact, frequency and persistence, and then added these values together to give the overall severity of the problem.

 | ID | Game Component | Heuristic | Description of Issue | Impact (0-3) | Frequency (0-3) | Persistence (0-3) | Overall Severity (0-9) | Recommendations |
 |----|----------------|-----------|----------------------|--------------|-----------------|--------------------|------------------------|-----------------|